xianghuiluo/TechnicalNotes/articles/wireguard.md

 ```

 ### NAT Traffic to Internet
 Depending on the home router, it may not NAT the traffic from WireGuard VPN IP's to the internet.
 If this is the case, the WireGuard VPN server has to do the NAT.
-In the server configuration file, add the following two line in the *[Interface]* section:
+In the server configuration file, add the following two lines in the *[Interface]* section:
 ```
 PostUp = iptables -t nat -A POSTROUTING -m iprange ! --dst-range 192.168.0.0-192.168.1.255 -o eth0 -j MASQUERADE PostDown = iptables -t nat -D POSTROUTING -m iprange ! --dst-range 192.168.0.0-192.168.1.255 -o eth0 -j MASQUERADE